 General Guide: How to Dress Baby for Winter

 Layering is the best way to dress for winter.
-It’s generally recommended to wear 3 layers: thermal wear for wicking, sweater for insulating and jacket for protection from weather elements.
-As for baby Evangeline, we added one more layer.
+It’s generally recommended to wear 3 layers: thermal wear for wicking, a sweater for insulating and a jacket for protection from weather elements.
+As for baby EG, we added one more layer.
 Scroll on to see her layers, inside out.

 1. Thermal Underwear

-For the first layer, Evangeline put on ultra warm heattech for top and bottom.
-You can also get other types of thermal underwear, e.g. long john.
+For the first layer, EG put on ultra-warm heattech for the top and bottom.
+You can also get other types of thermal underwear, e.g. long johns.
 Prepare at least two sets to rotate.
-Do wear the diapers well to avoid the thermal pants, and other layers from getting poo-stained.
+Do wear the diapers well to avoid the thermal pants and other layers from getting poo-stained.

 2. Long Sleeved Romper and Leggings

-Then after donning on the thermal innerwear, Evangeline wore a long sleeved baby romper and normal leggings, not the thick leggings you see in the photo below.
+Then after donning the thermal innerwear, EG wore a long-sleeved baby romper and normal leggingsnot the thick leggings you see in the photo below.
 This outfit is the type she wears to air-conditioned places in Singapore.

 We prepared pretty sets in case we needed to take away all her jackets indoors.
-In the end, we didn’t get to do that often, because we almost never took off the layer after this.
+In the end, we didn’t get to do that often, because we rarely took off the layer after this.

-Hence, baby Evangeline re-wore many of her clothes, since it’s not dirtied with sweat (protected by the thermal wear) nor dirt (protected by the jacket).
+Hence, baby EG re-wore many of her clothes, since it’s not dirtied with sweat (protected by the thermal wear) or dirt (protected by the jacket).

 3. Jacket & Leg Warmers (Winter Leggings)

-We brought two woolen like jackets for Evangeline to interchange (photo below).
-Two is a good number, since jackets will appear in most photos.
+We brought two woolen-like jackets for EG to interchange (photo below).
+Two is a good number since jackets will appear in most photos.
 With two, she wouldn’t seem to be wearing the same clothes throughout the trip.

-Evangeline didn’t wear this jacket layer for her airport fashion.
-Instead, she wore fleece romper (long sleeves and pants) for this layer.
+EG didn’t wear this jacket layer for her airport fashion.
+Instead, she wore a fleece romper (long sleeves and pants) for this layer.

-For bottoms, Evangeline wore winter leggings or leg warmers.
-It’s again good to have two to rotate, and one as spare for a week long trip.
+For bottoms, EG wore winter leggings or leg warmers.
+It’s again good to have two to rotate and one as a spare for a week-long trip.
 You might want to consider footed leggings, and not bring so many pairs of socks.

 4. Puffer Jacket

 The last layer to put on is the puffer jacket!
-It was worn when we head outdoors and not in a baby carrier.
-Puffer jacket seems to be a good choice because of its water resistant and wind proof nature.
-This jacket works relatively well for Evangeline, except for high altitudes with strong wind.
+It was worn when we headed outdoors and not in a baby carrier.
+A puffer jacket seems to be a good choice because of its water-resistant and windproof nature.
+This jacket works relatively well for EG, except for high altitudes with strong wind.

-We preferred a colourful jacket because it looks better on photo, and makes it easier for us to notice it in case we lost it or left it on the bed and forgot to wear it on her.
+We preferred a colourful jacket because it looks better in the photos, and it’s easier for us to spot the jacket in case we lost it or forgot to wear it on her.
 More importantly, it’s easier for us to spot the baby, if for some reason we were apart.

 We got ColdControl Lite bear puffer rainbow stripe from Gap during their US online sale, at US$36.
 This is already out of stock, so a similar one would be this puffer jacket.
 Shell and Filler: 100% polyester.
-Evangeline’s jacket is at 18-24 months so that she will grow into it, but with all the layers at 8 months, it felt quite fitting, except for the long sleeves.
+EG’s jacket is sized for 18–24 months so that she can grow into it, but with all the layers, it felt quite fitting at 8 months old, except that the sleeves were long.

 If you look carefully at this photo, you will notice the above-mentioned 4 layers! :)